HeoYoon/Homepage/README.md

 This is my homepage.

+And I'm interested in data science.

-Main language is R, so data will be analyzied using R or Rmd.
+Main language is R, so data will be analyzed using R or Rmd.

-I'm interested in data science.
+I usually get the data from kaggle.

+Data related to research are not upload.